Find Affordable College Courses

 East Lansing, MI

-You’ll join some of the best and brightest minds around you if you attend Michigan State University.
-The school came in at #2 on this year’s Best Political Science & Government Schools in Michigan list.
-Located in the city of East Lansing, Michigan State is a public school with a very large student population.
+You’ll be in good company if you decide to attend Michigan State University.
+It ranked #2 on our 2023 Best Political Science & Government Schools in Michigan list.
+Located in the city of East Lansing, Michigan State is a public school with a fairly large student population.

 On average, political science graduates from Michigan State take out $24,776 in student loans while working on their degree.
 This translates to an average monthly loan payment of $342, based on a 10-year repayment plan.